 What Is an HSA?

 An HSA is a medical savings account that can be used only in conjunction with a high-deductible health insurance plan.
-To qualify, the plan’s deductibles must be at least:
+To qualify, in 2018, the plan’s deductibles must be at least:

 HSAs are funded with pre-tax contributions that can be withdrawn tax-free to pay for qualified medical and dental expenses, including Medicare premiums and the cost of tax-qualified long-term care insurance.
 High-deductible plans are common among health insurance options offered by many employers and may also be available to those buying private insurance policies.